 Providing complete utility data upfront significantly shortens the process.

-Grid-tied SSEG applications typically require:
+For the City of Cape Town, grid-tied SSEG applications typically require:

 1. Single-line diagram (SLD)